ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

     \end{aligned}
     $$

--   However, they are not the same: the outer product returns an oriented area, while the cross product returns an axial vector.
+-   However, they are not the same: the outer product returns an oriented area, while the cross product returns an axial vector (pseudovector).

 # Outer and Vector Product